ObaidYaqubi/Creating_typical_weather_data_from_EUROCORDEX/README.md

 Downloading WeatherFiles from EURO-CORDEX from CDS portal https://cds.climate.copernicus.eu/cdsapp#!/dataset/10.24381/cds.bc91edc3?tab=form

-Downloading 6 climate variables (dry-bulb temperature, relative humidity, global solar radiation, cloud cover , atmospheric pressure , and wind speed) for each year of your chosen climate model.
+Download 6 climate variables (dry-bulb temperature, relative humidity, global solar radiation, cloud cover , atmospheric pressure , and wind speed) for each year of your chosen climate model.

  1- A function to transform rlat/rlon to lat/lon and vice versa: this step is necessary because some of EURO-CORDEX files are projected on rlat/rlon coordinates system